Back to blog

 To help you have a better understanding of how request-driven APIs work, let’s imagine we have a music streaming API that provides access to a library of songs, artists, genres, and albums.
 In this case, the API would include data retrieval endpoints like:

-- to receive a list of all top artists available
+to receive a list of all available songs

-- to receive a list of all available song genres
+to receive a list of all top artists available

-- to receive a list of all available albums
+to receive a list of all available song genres

 Requests to any of these endpoints could include optional parameters such as filtering by genre or songs.
 For instance, a request for all jazz songs could appear as follows: